-My name is Martha, and I’m a sophomore currently living in the house.
+My name is Martha, and I’m a senior.

-I can so vividly remember being in your shoes this time last year.
+I can so vividly remember being in your shoes three years ago.
 Partially because rush is emotionally-charged for everyone, but also because when I was sitting in my chair on pref night, I was bawling.
 Weirdly enough, the reason that I was crying in such an embarrassingly public setting was because I felt such a strong connection to Chi O. How cheesy is that - I literally cried because I knew I wanted to be here so much, but there was just some gut feeling that this was where I belonged.

 If you had asked me at the time why I had so much certainty, I probably couldn’t have given you a complete answer.
 A lot of my attraction to Chi O was rooted in the girls I looked up to in this sorority (practically everyone).
 I remember talking with any sophomore, junior, or senior and feeling equal parts of “wow, I really want to be like her when I grow up” and “wow, I really want to be her best friend.”
 I have since found that such a valuable part of being in Chi O is that the relationships you make extend far beyond the pledge class you’re in.
 There is a mutual respect and genuine connection understood by all members of this chapter.